BrianGardnerAtl/website/_drafts/setup_and_text.md

 into issues with this until trying to deal with vector image loading but updating it now ensures I am using the current APIs.

-At the time of this writing I update the versions to dev04 from dev02.
+I update the versions of three compose dependencies to dev04 from dev02.

 ```kotlin
 dependencies {